 - By day 19 the process of the embryo absorbing the yolk is speeding up.
 The chick now fills most of the egg and is ready to start hatching.

 - Throughout this stage the chick starts to manoeuvre itself

 into position for hatching.
 The egg tooth is moving towards the position it needs to be in to start breaking through the membrane and shell during the final stage of hatch.

 This is quite an active time and, if you're lucky, you'll be able to see

 some movement when you candle the egg.

-At the end of this stage, the chick's ready to begin the process of hatching.
+At the end of this stage, the chick is ready to begin the process of hatching.

 The embryo is now so big that the top part of the egg looks completely dark and only a few veins are visible at the air cell end.

 This picture shows the air cell very clearly but not much else.
-The air cell by now has grown enough to allow the hatching chick to take its first breath there, and the chick is filling the entire rest of the egg.
+The air cell by now has grown enough to allow the hatching chick to take its first breath there.
+The chick is filling the entire rest of the egg.